V-LIVE to Official Close at the End of the Year on December 31

 Ciera Reeves

 Ciera is the founder of KpopWise.
-She has been a fan of Korean pop culture since 2005.
-She co-founded the international music website TuneN2IM in May 2009, an outlet for artists all over the globe to promote their works, including interviews with various Korean singers, songwriters and producers.
-She was also a contributor to various Asian media websites.
-Her bias group is VIXX.
-She is largely a 2nd-3rd generation K-pop fan, but she is actively keeping up on the current acts. twitter
+She has been a fan of Korean pop culture since 2005 and writing about it since 2009.
+Her bias groups are VIXX and OnlyOneOf.
+She is a 2nd-3rd generation K-pop fan, but she is actively keeping up with the current artists. twitter instagram

 Post a Comment